 Read About XAT 2018 Group Discussion & Interview Preparation Tips

 XAT Personal interview

-A Personal Interview (PI) is used by XAT conducting authority to know more about the candidate than factual information.
-A candidate is asked questions about his background, academics, achievements, and motivation behind going for an MBA.
+Personal Interview (PI) has questions about the candidate’s background, academics, achievements, and motivation behind going for an MBA.
 The interviewers intend to gauge the candidates on their communication skills, content, confidence, and ability to think under pressure.